-Automatic Persisted Queries
+Automatic persisted queries

 A great application for APQ is running Apollo Server behind a CDN.
 Many CDNs only cache GET requests, but many GraphQL queries are too long to fit comfortably in a cacheable GET request.
 When the APQ link is created with

-createPersistedQueryLink({useGETForHashedQueries: true}), Apollo Client automatically sends the short hashed queries as GET requests enabling a CDN to serve those requests.
+createPersistedQueryLink({useGETForHashedQueries: true}), Apollo Client automatically sends the short hashed queries as GET requests allowing a CDN to serve those request.
 For full-length queries and for all mutations, Apollo Client will continue to use POST requests.

 CDN Integration

-Content Delivery Networks (CDNs) such as fly.io , Cloudflare , Akamai , and Fastly enable content caching close to clients, delivering data with low latency from a nearby server.
+Content Delivery Networks (CDNs) such as fly.io , Cloudflare , Akamai , or Fastly allow content caching close to clients, delivering data with low latency from a nearby server.
 Apollo Server makes it straightforward to use CDNs with GraphQL queries to cache full responses while still executing more dynamic queries.

 Apollo Server works well with a Content Distribution Network (CDN) to cache full GraphQL query results.
 By adding the appropriate cache hints, Apollo Server can calculate